-RETURNING TO SCHOOL: When a pupil returns to school following an absence, the parents must send a note giving the reason for the absence.
+RETURNING TO SCHOOL: When a pupil returns to school following an absence, the parents must send a note or sending an email to the child's teacher and office, giving the reason for the absence.
 If a pupil is going to be out for more than one day, a parent must call the school so that the teacher can be informed.
 Regular school attendance is very important for normal progress in school work.
 Students who miss more than 10 days are at risk of non-promotion.

-STUDENT SIGN-OUT: If a student will need to leave school before dismissal time, a written notice must be sent with the student to the office in advance.
+STUDENT SIGN-OUT: If a student will need to leave school before dismissal time, a written or email notice must be sent to the office in advance.
 The note must contain the reason and be signed by a parent.
 Parents must go to the office to sign out the student, who can then be dismissed.

-ADDRESS CHANGE: The school office must be notified when you experience a change of address, phone number, doctor, sitter, or any question of guardianship.
+ADDRESS CHANGE: The school office must be notified when you experience a change of address, phone number, doctor, sitter, or any question of guardianship and updated through Parent Connect.

 TARDINESS: Students who are consistently tardy without a satisfactory excuse may be regarded as truant and reported to the School Attendance Review Board.
-Students will receive a pink slip when tardy three times within one year.
+Students will receive a discipline referral notice when tardy three times within one year.